-Posters are brief reports/communications of scientifiic studies and normally presented during scientific meetings.
-Selected posters presented at Singapore Dental Association meetings and conferences may be invited for publication in the Singapore Dental Journal.
+Posters are brief reports/communications of scientific studies and normally presented during scientific meetings.
+Selected posters presented at Singapore Dental Association meetings and conferences may be invited for publication in the SDJ.
 These are normally limited to 500 words.
+Peer review

 Please include a statement identifying grants, pharmaceutical sponsorship, and other acknowledgements as appropriate.

 • References must be numbered consecutively in order of appearance in the text, and listed in number order in the reference list: do not alphabetize.

 • Each reference citation should be a superscript at the end of the referenced statement.